Sabarinath12/Project-Neurox/README.md

 ====================================================================================================================================================================
 SUPPORTED CPU  ARCHITECTURE
 ===========================
-Currently only supported architecture it will updated in future
+Currently only supported architecture it will be updated in future

  *AMD64
  *Arm64